AdobeDocs/journey-optimizer.en/help/using/email/email-settings.md

     ![](assets/surface-list-unsubscribe-mailto.png){width="50%" align="left"}

-* The **One-click unsubscribe URL**, which by default is the one-click opt out URL generated List Unsubscribe Header, based on the subdomain you set and configured in the Channel Surface Settings.
+* The **One-click unsubscribe URL**, which by default is the one-click opt out URL generated, based on the subdomain you set and configured in the Channel Surface Settings.

-    When this option is selected, you must provide the URL of the unsubscription landing page in the **[!UICONTROL Opt-our confirmation page]** field.
-When users click the unsubscription header, they are redirected to this confirmation page.
+    When this option is selected, you must provide the URL of the Opt-out confirmation page.
+The Opt-out confirmation page is a web page that is displayed to subscribers after they have successfully opted out or unsubscribed from receiving marketing emails.
+When users click the unsubscription header, they are directly unsubscribed and re-directed to the opt-out confirmation page.
 Learn more about landing pages in [this section](email-opt-out.md).

 The **[!UICONTROL Mailto (unsubscribe)]** feature and the **[!UICONTROL One-click Unsubscribe URL]** feature are optional.
 If you do not want to use the default generated one-click unsubscribe URL, you can uncheck the feature.
 In the scenario where the **[!UICONTROL Opt-out configuration]** option is toggled on and the **[!UICONTROL One-click Unsubscribe URL]** feature is unchecked, if you add a [one-click opt-out link](../privacy/opt-out.md#one-click-opt-out) to a message created using this surface, the list unsubscribe header will pick up the one-click opt-out link you have inserted in the body of the email and use that as the one-click unsubscribe URL value.